-This opportunity is now closed and we have announced the winners.
+This opportunity is now closed and we have announced the winner.

 This is your chance to win an all-expenses-paid trip to Malaysia and be personally mentored by award-winning filmmaker Jenny Nichols.
 You could be capturing staggering seascapes and incredible biodiversity while telling stories of the diverse local communities who call Malaysia home.